cykod/Quintus-website/public/guide/sprites.md

 ## Compiling Spritesheets

-Manually entering the data for sprite sheets is error prone, so a better option is to use a tool to generate the sheets an accompanying data for you.
+Manually entering the data for sprite sheets is error prone, so a better option is to use a tool to generate the sheets and accompanying data for you.
 Quintus will eventually support a variety of different input formats, but right now it expects a JSON file with the following input format (it's the same as `Q.sheet` above):

     { sprite1name: {
           tilew: 40,